klausweiss/dotfiles/nvim/pack/default/start/nvim-lspconfig/doc/server_configurations.md

 - **`purescript.fullBuildOnSave`**: `boolean`

   Whether to perform a full build on save with the configured build command \(rather than IDE server fast rebuild\)\.
-This is not generally recommended because it is slow\, but it does mean that dependant modules are rebuilt as necessary\.
+This is not generally recommended because it is slow\, but it does mean that dependent modules are rebuilt as necessary\.

 - **`purescript.importsPreferredModules`**: `array`